berryywise/berryywise/README.md

 -----------------------

-A self taught Javascript developer from The Netherlands
+A self taught Junior Javascript (MERN) developer from The Netherlands

 <!--
 **berryywise/berryywise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.